WarwickCIM/lecat/README.md

 devtools::install_github("jamestripp/lecat")
 ```

-## Shiny App
+## Interfaces to the package

-The package includes user interface written with the Shiny package.
-Run
+The package includes functions to run the analysis and also a Shiny
-the following command to start the interface.
+interface to the functions.
+The Shiny interface can be started by
+entering the command.

 ``` r
 lecat::run_app()
 ```

-## Package functions
+The below example assumes you are not running the shiny app.

 ## Example